Baba Ratan Hindi

 Baba Ratan Hindi (بابا رتن الهندي; lit.
-'Baba Ratan the Indian'), or Baba Rattan al-Hindi ("Baba Rattan the Indian"), is purported to have been a non-Arab companion of the Islamic prophet Muhammad from India.
-(Note: His name is also spelt as 'Baba Rattan'.)
-No authentic historical reference about Baba Ratan is available, whatever is known about him is based on the prevalent oral traditions.
+'Baba Ratan the Indian', name also spelt Rattan), was a figure first mentioned in the 12th-century Islamic accounts, who purportedly lived for over seven hundred years, and was said to have been a non-Arab companion of the Islamic prophet Muhammad from India.
+No authentic historical reference about Baba Ratan is available; whatever is known about him is based on the medieval accounts and prevalent oral traditions.

 Description

-Baba was born in Punjab.
-He was a trader who used to take goods from India to Arabia.
-According to local traditions, he was a companion of Muhammad and was blessed to live over 700 years.
-As per Maulana Manazir Ahsan Gilani, the first reference to Baba Ratan dates back to the 12th century.
-Around that time, there were stories circulating of an Indian sahaba of Muhammad still being alive and that various Muslim scholars and traders from Central Asia and Western Asia, even Andalusia in the Iberian peninsula, travelled to Bathinda to meet with Baba Rattan in-order to hear his accounts on Muhammad and compile hadith based upon them.
-According to mediaeval Muslim scholar Allama Shamsuddin Zahbi, Baba Rattan was a fraud.
-However, another scholar named Allama Safdi thought Baba Rattan's claims were authentic.
+According to tradition, Baba Ratan, hailing from Bathinda, Punjab, was a trader who used to take goods from India to Arabia, and was a companion of Muhammad who was blessed to live for over 700 years.
+As per scholar Manazir Ahsan Gilani, the first reference to Baba Ratan dates back to the 12th century.
+Around that time, stories started circulating of an Indian sahaba of Muhammad still being alive, and various Muslim scholars and traders from Central Asia and Western Asia, from as far as al-Andalus in the Iberian Peninsula, travelled to Bathinda in order to meet him and hear his accounts on Muhammad and to compile hadith based upon them.
+The opinions of medieval Muslim scholars regarding him were divided; according to al-Dhahabi (1274–1348), Baba Ratan was an imposter and liar while his contemporary al-Safadi (1296–1363) considered Ratan's claims to be authentic.

-There are several narratives around him, some ascribing him as a disciple of Gorakhnath.
-Others associate him with Muhammad, who foretold his birth at Mecca in Arabia where he travelled during Hajj, before finally settling in Bathinda in Punjab after his reported conversion to Islam.
+The Nath yogis also had several legends surrounding his life, with some describing him as a disciple of Gorakhnath, or even Gorakhnath himself.
+Others associated him with Muhammad, who foretold his birth at Mecca in Arabia where he travelled during Hajj, before finally settling in Bathinda in Punjab after his conversion to Islam.

-In all the various versions of traditions accounting Baba Rattan's life, he is credited with living a long life of 700 years.
-The name given for Baba Rattan's father varies depending on the tradition, with some variations being Nusr, Sahu, or Janak.
+In all the various versions of Baba Ratan's life, he is credited with living a long life of 700 years.
+The name given for Baba Ratan's father varies depending on the tradition, with some variations being Nusr, Sahu, or Janak.
 Most Muslim accounts of his life claim he travelled to Arabia to become the disciple of Muhammad.

 Narrative versions

 Hafiz Ibn Hajar

-According to the 16th century Asab by Hafiz Ibn Hajar, Baba Rattan's grandfather was a Vaishya Hindu from Bathinda named Janak Dev Sarraf.
-This details present in this work differs from most Muslim accounts.
-Some of the accounts of Baba Rattan that Hafiz Ibn Hajar mentions are as follows:
+According to the 16th century Asab by Hafiz Ibn Hajar, Baba Ratan's grandfather was a Vaishya Hindu from Bathinda named Janak Dev Sarraf.
+This detail present in the work differs from most Muslim accounts.
+Some of the accounts of Baba Ratan that Hafiz Ibn Hajar mentions are as follows: